Let’s dispel some of the myths around lantern roofs that installers won’t always tell you.

 In the past, glazing in conservatory roofs or extensions has had a reputation of being ineffective.
 They were often abandoned after becoming too hot in the summer and too cold in the winter.
-Efficient glazing eradicates this problem.
+However, efficient glazing eradicates this problem meaning that you can use your orangery all year round.
 With glass that reflects the sun’s rays, you can be sure that it will never become unbearable in the heat.

 Can lantern roofs be noisy?